Published May 4, 2026 by Nicole Burke

 Time to Plant Your Summer Garden!

-No matter what you plant, give your seeds a really good watering in and keep them moist in the first 7 to 10 days after sowing to prevent them from drying out.
+No matter what you plant, give your seeds a really good watering in and keep them moist for the first 7 to 10 days after sowing.
+Staying consistent is the key.